 Finantsinspektsioon carries out state supervision over banks, insurance companies, insurance intermediaries, investment firms, fund managers, investment and pension funds, payment institutions, e-money institutions, creditors and credit intermediaries, and the securities market that all operate under activity licences granted by Finantsinspektsioon.

-The banks operating in Estonia that come under the Single Supervisory Mechanism of the European Central Bank are SEB Pank, Swedbank and Luminor.
+The banks operating in Estonia that come under the Single Supervisory Mechanism of the European Central Bank are LHV Pank, SEB Pank, Swedbank and Luminor.
 These banks are supervised under the framework of a cooperation mechanism.

 Supervision over branches of banks, insurance companies and investment funds operating in Estonia is exercised by the supervision authority of the country of origin of the branch.